shabeer-syed/ACEs/about.md

 > * Amenable to health or social care intervention at a family level (i.e. excluding wider factors such as socioeconomic status, community violence, school bullying etc).

 We made several adaptations to previously studied ACEs to allow for feasible ascertainment in electronic health records (EHRs).
 We defined indicators as variables of grouped codes and measures.
-We aimed to develop ACE indicators that reflected clinically meaningful risk groups of adversity to identify families that may be eligible for targeted maternal-child care interventions in England (e.g. targeted care pathway of the Healthy Child Programme by Public Health England, see references at the end).
+We aimed to develop ACE indicators that reflected clinically meaningful risk groups of adversity to identify families that may be eligible for targeted maternal-child care interventions in England (e.g. targeted care pathway of [the Healthy Child Programme by Public Health England](https://www.gov.uk/government/publications/healthy-child-programme-0-to-19-health-visitor-and-school-nurse-commissioning)).
 See also WHO for [intervention studies](https://www.who.int/teams/social-determinants-of-health/violence-prevention/global-status-report-on-violence-against-children-2020).

 We manually grouped indicators into broader ACE domains consistent with the [original study](https://www.ajpmonline.org/article/S0749-3797(98)00017-8/fulltext) by [Kaiser Permanente and CDC](https://www.cdc.gov/violenceprevention/aces/index.html).
 Due to the lack of recordings, we collapsed all types of child abuse and neglect into child maltreatment (CM).
 We collapsed "imprisonment of household members" and "household challenges" into Adverse family environments.
 We created a separate indicator, "Social service involvement" (SSI), for social care related codes that did not contain descriptions of CM or mIPV.
 SSI was merged with CM in the final selection process owing to few recordings and high intercorrelations.